 Key Features:

-- OK Google voice command.
+- OK Google voice command was added.

 - Immersive full-screen.